Preconnect to external domains

 Prefetch DNS requests

-In 3.19, WP Rocket’s Preconnect to external domainsoffers an automatic and accurate method of instructing the browser to connect with external origins, therefore, it replaces the Prefetch DNS requests feature, which will be no longer available.
+From 3.19, WP Rocket’s Preconnect to external domains offers an automatic and accurate method of instructing the browser to connect with external origins, therefore, it replaces the Prefetch DNS requests feature, which is no longer available.

 Troubleshooting and known conflicts